rennerak/rennerak/README.md

 - 👋 Hi, I’m Anna @rennerak
-- 👀 I’m interested in bioinformatics, infectiology & immunology research, and enthusiastic about chocolate, drawing and coding.
+- 👀 I’m interested in computational biology research with a focus on immunology and respiratory diseases, and enthusiastic about chocolate, drawing and coding.
 - 🌱 I have completed a masters in molecular medicine with practical research experience in wet and dry lab.
+Currently I am following my passion for bioinformatics and I am complementing my master's with advanced courses from the master's program in Applied Bioinformatics.
 My journey through bioinformatic analysis during my master's thesis sparked a high passion for bioinformatics.
-Now, as a research associate, I'm fueling that passion by sharpening my coding skills.
+Now, as a research assistant in High Performance Computing, I'm fueling that passion by sharpening my coding skills.
 - 💬 Always happy to chat about research and coding.
 Please feel free to reach out!

 <!---